 But (much like an infomercial) that's not all.
 Five of the short stories are free, too!
 Go here for download links.
 Or, you can get all 7 short stories for $0.99 in Short Stories of Aurora Rhapsody: The Complete Collection.

 ASTERION NOIR is my brand new science fiction trilogy.
-It's just starting out, with Book One, EXIN EX MACHINA, is now available in ebook, paperback and audiobook, and Book Two OF A DARKER VOID will be released December 3, 2018.
+Book One, EXIN EX MACHINA, is now available in ebook, paperback and audiobook, and Book Two OF A DARKER VOID will be released December 3, 2018.
 Asterion Noir is set the same universe as Aurora Rhapsody, but it's a completely new story, with new locations and new characters, so you don't need to have read any of Aurora Rhapsody to read it.

-Learn more about the trilogy and Exin Ex Machina: Asterion Noir Book 1 here.
+Learn more about the Asterion Noir trilogy here.

 That's right.
 Of course, science fiction is a pretty big category these days.
 Aurora Rhapsody is space opera, but it doesn't limit itself.
 It's adventure with a healthy dose of romance and a side of mystery/thriller.
 It also includes military sci-fi with space battles; eventually, there's a cornucopia of aliens, and it's chock full of cool future tech.
 What brings all those elements together into a cohesive whole is the characters; this is a story about humanity, told through the eyes of some pretty incredible humans (and a few evil ones, and the occasional alien).

 Asterion Noir is still fundamentally space opera, but it is heavily colored by a cyberpunk/technothriller vibe.
 It's also very character-driven, because that's my way.

 No, they definitely are not.
 The most-main protagonist of Aurora Rhapsody, Alexis Solovy, cusses like a Russian sailor - in English and Russian.
 There's at least one racy-but-not-overly-explicit sex scene in every book.
 There's also violence - lasers and blades abound, and sometimes they get up close and personal.
 More than all that, though, these are adult books - in themes, in complexity, in maturity of the subject matter.
 And that's a good thing.